As Facebook Shows Its Flaws, What Might A Better Social Network Look Like?

 "It certainly doesn't feel like that to me," Zuckerberg answered.

 For almost as long as people have been using Facebook, people have been talking about quitting Facebook.
-The reasons tend to ebb and flow, depending on whether concerns about privacy, democracy, or mental health are grabbing the headlines that week.
+The reasons tend to ebb and flow, depending on whether concerns about privacy, democracy or mental health are grabbing the headlines that week.

 But the reasons for staying remain pretty much the same: All our friends are here, and where would we go instead?